mojaloop/documentation/docs/community/standards/guide.md

 Mojaloop has some [invariants](./invariants.md) that are important to understand and adhere to when contributing to the codebase.

-These invariants are derived from [The Level One Principles](https://www.leveloneproject.org/wp-content/uploads/2020/07/L1P_Guide_2019_Final.pdf) and other business requirements as decided upon by the Mojaloop Technical Governance Board, Design Authority and Product Council.
+These invariants are derived from [The Level One Principles](https://www.leveloneproject.org/wp-content/uploads/2020/07/L1P_Guide_2019_Final.pdf) and other business requirements as decided upon by the Mojaloop Technical Governance Board, API Change Control Board, Design Authority and Product Council.
 They are intended to ensure the platform retains certain characteristics important for national infrastructure grade operation.

 Please ensure you are familiar with the invariants before contributing to the codebase.